edriessen/avicii-project/README.md

 - album_color: the color for the dots.
 Leave empty for sentiment colours red, grey, and green.
 - annotate: define how you'd like to annotate the dots.
 Use `'title'`, `'index'`, or `'index title'`.
 Leave empty for no annotation.
 - disable_grid: do you want to hide the grid of the plot (`True`/`False`)?
+- save (optional): pass to not show but save your file.
+Provide path, file name, and file type (e.g. `'path/scatterplot.png'`).
+- fill (optional): set to `False` if you do not want to fill the dots and only fill the edge colors.

 Here's another example of the resulting dataviz from this function: